Trauma Therapy in Denver, CO

 Trauma therapy helps you process and heal from the lasting impact of traumatic experiences that occurred in the near or distant past.

-Definition and Explanation of Trauma Therapy
+Definition and Explanation of Trauma

 Trauma is any distressing experience or shocking event where someone feels powerless and overwhelmed by their ability to cope.
 Trauma can occur from a variety of events such as, but not limited to, abuse, neglect, accident, illness, violence, natural disaster.